LucPle/Railsem19-segmentation-with-DeepLabV3Plus/README.md

 ## 🌟 Introduction

 This project aims to perform semantic segmentation on the Railsem19 dataset using the DeepLabV3Plus model.
-The goal is to classify rail and track as well as detect other railway-related structures to improve object detection performance in various railway environments.
+The goal is to classify rail and track as well as detect other railway-related structures and objects to improve object detection performance in various railway environments.

 ## 🏆 Project Goal